-In February 2018, MSC Group and MOBY LINES signed a shipbuilding contract with the Chinese companies GSI (Guangzhou Shipyard International) and CSTC (China Shipbuilding Trading Co) for 4 new luxury cruise ferries.
-Each ship has passenger capacity 2500, cargo capacity 3765 lane meters (750 cars or 250 trailers), length 230 m (755 ft) and speed 24 knots.
+In February 2018, MSC Group and MOBY LINES signed a shipbuilding contract with the Chinese companies GSI (Guangzhou Shipyard International) and CSTC (China Shipbuilding Trading Co) for 4x units.
+Each ship has passenger capacity 2500, cargo capacity 3800 lanemeters (1300 cars or 3000 trailers), length 237 m, speed 24 knots.
 The contract includes the option for an additional 4 ships of the same design.
 Two of the newbuilds (1st and 3rd) are for GNV, the other two (2nd and 4th) - for MOBY LINES.
-First ship's delivery was scheduled for 2020.
-Both Chinese shipbuilders are subsidiaries of the state-owned corporation CSSC (China State Shipbuilding Corporation).

 Grimaldi Lines (routes, fleet, grimaldi-lines.com, 1999-founded, Civitavecchia Italy-headquartered) operates mainly on Mediterranean shipping routes connecting mainland Italy with Sardinia, Sicily, Spain, Greece, Morocco, Tunisia.
 The company is a subsidiary of Grimaldi Group (1947-founded).

 The company was founded for shipping services within the "Autostrade del Mare" ("Motorways of the Sea" - development project aiming to improve the European Union's maritime transportation links.